exakat/exakat-docs/Reference/Rules/Structures/BreakNonInteger.rst

 	:og:locale: en
 When using a `break <https://www.php.net/manual/en/control-structures.break.php>`_, the argument of the operator must be a positive non-null integer literal or be omitted.

-Other values were acceptable in PHP 5.3 and previous version, but this is now reported as an `error <https://www.php.net/error>`_.
+Other values were acceptable in PHP 5.3 and previous version, but they are now reported as an `error <https://www.php.net/error>`_.

 .. code-block:: php